-Natural selection caused the snake to lose the four legs its ancestors have, but serpent species have now come to represent a third of the total number of reptile species.
+Natural selection caused the snake to lose the four legs its ancestors had, but serpent species have now come to represent a third of the total number of reptile species.
 On the surface, the snake takes several complex biological processes and reduces them to their most basic parts for the sake of accommodating its primitive body shape.
-But that’s also forced snakes to adopt some truly creative — and often ghastly — characteristics to help them perform tasks that creatures like humans and chimps take for granted.
+But that’s also forced snakes to adopt some truly creative characteristics to help them perform tasks that creatures like humans and chimps take for granted.

 How Snakes Consume Their Prey